Jean-Claude Grégoire shows how to improve a dark photo and remove the noise revealed by image correction.

 Jean-Claude Grégoire writes:

-AKVIS Enhancer and AKVIS Noise Buster plug-ins.
+For this tutorial, I used AliveColors and the AKVIS Retoucher, AKVIS Enhancer, and AKVIS Noise Buster plug-ins.
 I presuppose the reader already knows these three plug-ins well enough to be able to work with them effectively.
 So I won't go into detail about their use.

 I'll demonstrate that, even in serious cases, this magic trio can help you to salvage very bad pictures.